 For these areas it’s likely that internet speed is high up on the list of priorities for buyers along with the quality of life on offer – we’ve seen a distinct rise in digital commuters.

-With a move to the country, or simply to a new city, becoming more and more appealing these top commuter locations might be worth considering when looking for the best place to live with around a 60 minute commute to London.
+With a move to the country, or simply to a new city, becoming more and more appealing these top commuter locations might be worth considering if you are looking for the best place to live with around a 60 minute commute to London.

-Fastest commute time: 56 minutes to London Marylebone
+Journey time from 56 minutes from Banbury to London Marylebone

 Banbury is in North Oxfordshire and is located just to the east of the Cotswolds Area of Outstanding Natural Beauty.
 The town is growing in popularity due to the availability of pretty stone cottages to buy and the easy access to both London and the Cotswolds.
 From Banbury station, there are also regular services into Birmingham New Street in around 44 minutes.